 Margo Price is someone I turn to when I want to hear country that’s not yet tarnished by the Nashville music industry.
 The type of country you get from her longtime friend Sturgill Simpson, co-producer of her most recent album That’s How Rumors Get Started which was released in 2020.
 The type of music which you also hear from Jason Isbell, or Tyler Childers, where the roots are deep and the sensitivities are decidedly not “love it or leave it.”
+The type of country music I like to feature on Saturday Soundtrack.

 Price, who is from a small town in Illinois and grew up singing in the church choir (which is almost a requirement to be a country singer), moved to Nashville when she was 20 years old.
 She came with a fresh approach to her songs and a voice that can easily handle both heartbreak and defiance.
 Hurtin’ (On The Bottle) is a very early Price single, which I’ve included so you can hear that great country voice coming of age.